 What Happens If a Party to a Contract Acts In a Way That Expresses An Intent to Waive Legal Rights?

-The Doctrine of Promissory Estoppel May Negate the Right to Enforce Legal Rights When a Party to a Contract or Other Legal Relationship Behaved In a Way That Demonstrated An Intent to Waive Such Legal Rights.
+The Doctrine of Promissory Estoppel May Prevent a Party That Has Shown An Intent to Waive Legal Rights From Subsequently Attempting to Enforce Such Legal Rights.

 Understanding the Promissory Estoppel Principles Involving Waiver of Legal Rights Via Representation and Reliance